wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

     | **Dockerfile**           | `go/grpc/Dockerfile.server`|

     !!! info
         1. To successfully build your container with Choreo, it is essential to explicitly define a User ID (UID) under the USER instruction in your Dockerfile.
-For reference, see [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/greeter/Dockerfile).
+For reference, see the [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/greeter/Dockerfile).
         To ensure that the defined USER instruction is valid, it must conform to the following conditions:
             - A valid User ID is a numeric value between 10000-20000, such as `10001` or `10500`.
             - Usernames are considered invalid and should not be used.
 For example, `my-custom-user-12221` or `my-custom-user` are invalid User IDs.